 These are the best West Virginia fall train rides near Harman’s Luxury Log Cabins:

 Visit Wappocomo Station to board the Potomac Eagle for a breathtaking excursion along the South Branch of the Potomac River.
-The Potomac Eagle runs daily excursions starting in October through the first week of November.
+The Potomac Eagle runs daily excursions starting in late October through the first week of November.
 Trough Trips are 3 hours long and take passengers 35 miles round-trip through the Trough, a canyon along a secluded section of the South Branch of the Potomac River, and over Sycamore Bridge.